fastscape-lem/fastscapelib/doc/source/guide_flow.md

 ### Flow Routing Across Closed Depressions

-The priority flood sink resolver {py:class}`~fastscapelib.PFloodSinkResolver` {cite:p}`Barnes2014` can be used for filling the closed depressions in the topography before computing the flow paths.
+The priority flood sink resolver {py:class}`~fastscapelib.PFloodSinkResolver` {cite:p}`Barnes2014` can be used to fill the closed depressions in the topography before computing the flow paths.

 ````{tab-set-code}